 Once a mere fishing village, the town of Cascais—with three small, sandy bays—is now a heavily developed resort packed with shops, restaurants, and hotels.
 Despite the masses of people, though, Cascais has retained some of its small-town character.
 This is most visible around the harbor, with its fishing boats and yachts, and in the old streets and squares off Largo 5 de Outubro, where you'll find lace shops, cafés, and eateries.
-The beaches are attractive, too; however, you must be mindful of pollution problems here.
-Unless signs indicate otherwise, stay out of the sea.
+The beaches are attractive, too; however, the water is very cold, and pollution can be a problem.

 The top 25 places we think should be on every traveler's radar this year.More